 A group of students work together in a library

-When can you get a credit card?
+When can you get a Credit Card?

-Last Updated: January 27, 2023
+Last Updated: January 10, 2024

 4 min read

-Key points about: age requirements for credit cards
+Key points about: getting credit cards

-If you’re considering getting your first credit card, you might wonder when you can apply.
-While you’re allowed to get a credit card at eighteen, the type of credit card you qualify for depends on your income and a few other factors.
-But you don’t need income to become an authorized user on someone else’s credit card account, and teens under eighteen may even qualify to become authorized users.
+If you’re considering getting your first credit card, you might wonder what age you can get a credit card when you can apply.
+While you’re allowed to get a credit card at 18, the type of credit card you qualify for depends on your income and a few other factors.
+But you don’t need income to become an authorized user on someone else’s credit card account, and teens under 18 may even qualify to become authorized users.
 Read on to learn more about your options.

 Credit card income requirements